-EmBASE and Medline databases were accessed to identify all relevant articles focused on mCNPC or mCSPC published between January 2000 and April 2022 with the following keywords strategy: "prostate cancer," "hormone sensitive," "castration naive," "castration sensitive," "androgen deprivation," "chemotherapy," "androgen receptor-axis targeted therapy," and "metastatic."
-An expert panel comprised of urologists, medical oncologists, and radiation oncologists with significant experience managing mCNPC/mCSPC developed the recommendations.
+EmBASE and Medline databases were accessed to identify all relevant articles focused on mCNPC or mCSPC published between January 2000 and January 2025 with the following key words strategy: "prostate cancer," "hormone-sensitive," "castration-naïve," "castration sensitive," "androgen deprivation," "chemotherapy," "androgen receptor-axis targeted therapy," and "metastatic."
+An expert panel comprised of urologists, medical oncologists, and radiation oncologists with significant experience managing mCNPC/mCSPC was used to develop the recommendations.
 Guidelines were developed by consensus among the panel.
-Levels of evidence and grades of recommendation employ the WHO modified Oxford Center for Evidence-Based Medicine grading system.5 Based on a modified GRADE methodology, the strength of each recommendation is represented by the words strong or weak.5 Wherever level 1 evidence is lacking, the guideline attempts to provide expert opinion to aid in the management of patients.
+Levels of evidence and grades of recommendation employ the WHOmodified Oxford Center for Evidence-Based Medicine grading system.5 Based on a modified GRADE methodology, the strength of each recommendation is represented by the words strong or weak.5 Wherever level I evidence is lacking, the guideline attempts to provide expert opinion to aid in the management of patients.